Pasquale S. Toscano //

-Disability discourse has long been a dulcet melody that even progressives rewrite in their acridest compositions.
-A siren song that leaves us writhing on the masts of ships, desiring only to scramble towards its strain.
+The discourses of disability have long sounded a convenient strain that even progressives rewrite in their acridest compositions.
 This is particularly true of the language of mental illness.
-For too often the easy “crazy” or “raving mad” perfectly caps off gossipy carousal about that friend’s inexplicable behavior.
+For too often the facile “crazy” or “raving mad” well caps off an evening of gossip about that friend’s, or family member’s, inexplicable behavior.
 The same goes for discussions of treasonous actions, of course in graver terms.

 Case in point: the escalating, asyndetic “deranged, unhinged, dangerous,” a nearly-Homeric epithet for Donald Trump, coined by the honorable representative from California, Nancy Pelosi.